vesuxyz/docs/docs/curators/vaults/basics.md

 ## Protocol fee

 The development, maintenance and operation of the Vesu Vaults infrastructure comes at a cost for Vesu.
-In order to cover this cost, Vesu Vaults are equipped with a _Fee Sharing_ mechanism that directs 10% of the curator's total fee revenue to Vesu.
+In order to cover this cost, Vesu Vaults are equipped with a _Fee Sharing_ mechanism that directs a fixed percentage of the curator's total fee revenue to Vesu.
 Note that curators still have full control over the fees applicable in a certain Vesu Vault and the fee sharing is limited to whatever fee configuration is made in a vault.

 ## Security